Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

 Unsupervised RL~\shortcite{laskin-neurips21a} refers to the sub-field of behavior learning in RL, where an agent learns to interact with an environment without receiving explicit feedback or guidance in the form of rewards.
 Methods in this area can be characterized based on the nature of the metrics that are used to evaluate performance intrinsically~\shortcite{srinivas-misc21a}. \emph{Knowledge-based} methods define a self-supervised task by making predictions on some aspect of the environment~\shortcite{pathak-icml17a,chen-arxiv22a,chen-jcc22a}, \emph{Data-based methods} maximize the state visitation entropy for exploring the environment~\shortcite{hazan-icml19a,zhang-aaai21a,guo-arxiv21a,mutti-aaai21a,mutti-aaai22a}, and \emph{Competence-based} methods maximize the mutual information between the trajectories and space of learned skills~\shortcite{mohamed-neurips15a,gregor-arxiv16a,baumli-aaai21a,jiang-neurips22a,zeng-ieee22a}.
 The pre-training phase allows these methods to learn the underlying structure of data.
 However, this phase also requires large amounts of data and, thus, impacts the scalability of such methods for problems where the learned representations are not very useful.
 Consequently, such methods currently handle medium complexity problems, with the avenue of better scalability being a topic of further research.

-Structural decompositions can help such methods by improving the pre-training phase's tractability while improving the fine-tuning phase's generality.
+Structural decompositions can help such methods by improving the pre-training phase's tractability and the fine-tuning phase's generality.
 Latent decompositions could help exploit structure in unlabeled data, while relational decompositions could add interpretability to the learned representations.
-Through augmentation, conditioning policies on specific parts of the state space can reduce the amount of data needed for fine-tuning.
-Additionally, understanding problem decomposition can simplify complex problems into more manageable sub-problems, effectively reducing the perceived problem complexity while allowing the incorporation of such decomposition in external curricula for fine-tuning.
-Incorporating warehousing guided by decompositions for competence-based methods can boost the fine-tuning process of the learned skills.
+Through augmentation, conditioning policies on specific parts of the state space can reduce the data needed for fine-tuning.
+Additionally, understanding problem decomposition can simplify complex problems into more manageable sub-problems, effectively reducing the perceived problem complexity while incorporating such decomposition in external curricula for fine-tuning.
+Incorporating portfolios guided by decompositions for competence-based methods can boost the fine-tuning process of the learned skills.

-\begin{mybox} \textbf{Unsupervised RL Patterns} \begin{itemize} \item Use latent decompositions to extract structure from unlabeled data, reducing Data Dependency. \item Employ factored and modular decompositions and abstractions to manage scalability by focusing learning on different parts of the problem independently. \item Warehouse skills across different modular sub-problems to reuse solutions and enhance Generality. \item Manage Problem Complexity by leveraging problem decomposition to simplify the learning task and using decompositions for fine-tuning using curriculum learning. \end{itemize} \end{mybox}
+\begin{mybox} \textbf{Research Area 2: Structured Unsupervised RL} \begin{itemize} \item Use latent decompositions to extract structure from unlabeled data, reducing Data Dependency. \item Employ factored and modular decompositions and abstractions to manage scalability by focusing learning on different parts of the problem independently. \item Store skills in a portfolio across different modular sub-problems to reuse solutions and enhance Generality. \item Manage Problem Complexity by leveraging problem decomposition to simplify the learning task and using decompositions for fine-tuning using curriculum learning. \end{itemize} \end{mybox}